 New street names must not duplicate or be similar to an existing name within the borough or neighbouring borough

-The use of a name which relates to a deceased person will require very careful consideration in line with the SNN policy.
+The use of a name which relates to a deceased person will require careful consideration in line with the SNN policy.
 Please note that the person must be deceased for at least 10 years and that written agreement will be required from the next of kin or family.

-Ever wondered how street names get their name?
+Ever wondered how streets get their names?

 The choice of street names can help to strengthen local identity and increase civic pride for everyone.
 The Council encourages the use of street and building names that reinforce local and historical character.

-To achieve this, the Council holds anApproved Names List of street names- and it's from this list which most street names are chosen.
+To achieve this, the Council holds anApproved Names List of street names, and it's from this list which most street names are chosen.

 We're updating this list, and would like you to have your say.

-✅ Take the surveyto suggest new themes and names* (This survey will close on 27th June 2025)
+✅ Take the surveyto suggest new themes and names (This survey will close on 31 July 2026)

 The use of a name of a living person will not be approved.